abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 existed, and he was fully enlightened.* So I can reflect, *Perhaps whatever doubts I have arise because the form has been distorted over time, or because I’m not understanding how to see through the particular issue at hand.
-But the bottom line is, The Buddha existed, and he was fully enlightened.* That’s a powerful perception, and it’s important that we do not let anything get in the way of that.
+But the bottom line is, the Buddha existed, and he was fully enlightened.* That’s a powerful perception, and it’s important that we do not let anything get in the way of that.